ibiofab/COPIES/README.md

 ### READ THE PAPER!

-This repository accompanies the work "".
+This repository accompanies the work ["COPIES, an in-silico platform for screening safe harbors for CRISPR-facilitated gene integration"]

 <details>
 <summary>If you use this tool, please cite us:</summary>